iskunalnayyar/OrderMicroservice/README.md

 - Database schema section talks about how the database requirements are met, let's talk about the microservice.
 - There is 1 microservice for **Order Processing** that allows RESTful clients to work with single order objects.

-- The layers in the application are as follows OrderController, OrderService layer, which connects to OrderRepository layer that extends JPARepository
+- The layers in the application are as follows Controller uses Service layer, which connects to Repository layer that extends JPARepository
-- For simplicity purposes, I have also implemented the same logic for items, and given the user the ability to add/delete items from an order.
-For this we have ItemController with the endpoints, accessing ItemService layer, that manages through ItemRepository as well as OrderRepository.
+- For simplicity purposes, I have implemented two controllers OrderController and ItemController and their respective service and repository classes.
+I added the functionality for items to give the user the ability to add/delete items from an order.
+This is an assumption, and can very well be refactored if needed.
 - A follow up would be to get requirements for a way to add items inside an Order, add Payment, Shipping and Billing Details for an item, and implement the design in that way.